Friday, 27 October 2023

 The doctor had converted his clinic into a play court.
 The children and old people alike were playing freely there.
 The tenderness and care of the doctor were soothing for all of them.
 With his earnest efforts of six months, he pulled Vaitheki back from the severe mental stress she was suffering from.
 Vaitheki asked her father every day, “Father, will I be able to attend the school again?
 Will I get all those trophies again?”

 Once they entered the house, her father showed her a video game box he had bought for her.
-He taught her how to play the game in the television by connecting those twenty or thirty video game discs he got for her.
-She was very much excited to watch the game of a motor cycle rider escaping the bullets from the guns aimed at him.
+He taught her how to play the game on the television by connecting those twenty or thirty video game discs he got for her.
+She was very much excited to watch the game of a motorcycle rider escaping the bullets from the guns aimed at him.
 In ten minutes, her hands gained the expertise of operating the game box on their own.
 Everyone was trying to engage her in some conversation.
 In spite of it, it appeared that some enigmatic silence had occupied the ambience, as if sitting there permanently on a chair amidst that situation.

 Her body started sweating profusely, instinctively.
 As her tears welled up in her eyes, she bit her lips violently.
-As she was about to leave the room, sobbing, she saw the kittens stuffed beneath the almirah where cloths were kept.
+As she was about to leave the room, sobbing, she saw the kittens stuffed beneath the almira where clothes were kept.
 She bent down inquiringly and pulled them out.
 She held them in her hands zealously.
 The kittens didn’t turn their faces towards her.
-Avoiding her eyes, they were looking at a different direction.
+Avoiding her eyes, they were looking in a different direction.
 They couldn’t feel the touch of Vaitheki’s fingers.
 There wasn’t even a sign of girls who used to come out of them.
 The thought of not being able to meet them anymore hit her consciousness deeply.
-She dropped those toy kittens blinking blankly with their big eyes, and sobbed inconsolably.
+She dropped those toy kittens, blinking blankly with their big eyes, and sobbed inconsolably.
 Her father and mother came running to her, tense, on hearing the sound of her sob.

 ***Ended***